-The Southern Georgian Bay OPP want to remind the public of ways to detect and prevent break and enters as they investigate two incidents on the William Street side of Midland that occurred during the evening hours of April 23, according to a news release from the OPP.
+The Southern Georgian Bay OPP want to remind the public of ways to detect and prevent break and enters as they investigate two incidents on the William Street side of Midland that occurred during the evening hours of April 23.

 Here are some tips from the OPP that can assist community involvement in the detection and prevention of residential break and entries: